onwebs-team/AbrandinGraphics/README.md

 # AbrandingGraphics

-This is the source code for AbrandinGraphics which was a client of mine, designed using Figma and built using React.
+This is the source code for AbrandinGraphics which was a client, designed using Figma and built using React.
 The live website can be viewed at http://abrandingraphics.com/.

-**IMPORTANT:** The design of this website is copyrighted and all rights are reserved.
+**IMPORTANT:** This website is copyrighted and all rights are reserved.

 ## Installation